vismaosscomponents/protecode-sc-plugin/README.md

 ## Build instructions

-The plugin works with Jenkins 1.597 or newer and it is written to be Java 1.7 compatible.
+The plugin is tested with Jenkins 2.7.3 or newer and it is written to be Java 1.7 compatible.

 The plugin is built with Maven 3.x.
 The command to create the package to be